 The beginning of a solar cycle is a solar minimum, or when the Sun has the least sunspots.
 Over time, somewhere in the middle of the cycle – the number of sunspots increases – solar maximum, or when the Sun has the most sunspots.
 As the cycle ends, it fades back to the solar minimum and then a new cycle begins.

-Here is a video published by NASA in June 2017, explaining about what is Solar Minimum and Solar Maximum.
+Here is a video published by NASA in June 2017, explaining what is Solar Minimum and Solar Maximum.

-The solar cycle was discovered in 1843 by a German scientist Samuel Heinrich Schwabe, who after 17 years of observations noticed a periodic variation in the average number of sunspots.
+The solar cycle was discovered in 1843 by German scientist Samuel Heinrich Schwabe, who after 17 years of observations noticed a periodic variation in the average number of sunspots.